 Group reservations will be available for residence hall floors to dine together following social distancing guidelines.
 Reservations will be made by the Community Coordinator for each residence hall.

 Process for Obtaining a Meal

 The meal will consist of one clamshell container holding 1-2 entrees, 2-3 sides or desserts and one beverage.
 The clamshell must be closable, but it’s ok if desserts or salads are neatly stacked in provided disposable containers on top of it.

 - Properly wear your mask and remain 6 feet away from others.

 - Swipe your ID card, then sanitize your hands with the provided sanitizer.

-- Obtain your pre-wrapped utensils, a lid and a cup for soda from the attendant.
+- Obtain your pre-wrapped utensils from the attendant.

 - Proceed to the beverage station for a cup and select your drink.

 - Choose one menu concept line and select one or two entrees and multiple sides to fill one disposable takeout container.

 - Select additional sides or desserts you’d like from the salad bar and dessert area.

 - If space is available in the areas marked for dine-in, you're welcome to eat in the dining center provided you follow the required guidelines.
 Otherwise, exit the dining center to enjoy your meal in your room or another area.